 - Engage federal audit defense counsel to represent your company throughout the SBA’s audit

-Similar steps should be taken in the event of a DOJ PPP loan fraud investigation as well; although, depending on the circumstances involved, companies may need to swiftly take additional steps in order to mitigate their risk of facing federal charges.
-We are representing companies in federal audits and investigations nationwide, and our attorneys and former federal agents have extensive experience handling both types of inquiries.
+In the event of a DOJ PPP loan fraud investigation, similar steps should also be taken; however, depending on the circumstances involved, companies may need to promptly take additional steps in order to mitigate their risk of facing federal charges.
+We represent companies in federal audits and investigations nationwide, and our attorneys and former federal agents have extensive experience handling both types of inquiries.

 What are the Risks of Being Targeted for PPP Loan Fraud?

-While the PPP is a unique program that Congress created specifically to provide relief to struggling businesses during the COVID-19 pandemic, fraud targeting the program is a serious offense that will be prosecuted similarly to other types of federal program fraud.
-This means that the penalties have the potential to be severe, and companies and their owner and executives will be at risk for both civil and criminal prosecution.
-In some of the federal criminal prosecutions for PPP loan fraud to date, the DOJ has filed criminal complaints asserting charges including:
+Although the PPP is a unique program that Congress created specifically to provide relief to struggling businesses during the COVID-19 pandemic, fraud targeting the program is a serious offense that will be prosecuted similarly to other types of federal program fraud.
+This means that the penalties can be severe, and companies and their owners and executives will be at risk for both civil and criminal prosecution.
+In some of the federal criminal prosecutions for PPP loan fraud to date, the DOJ has filed criminal complaints asserting charges such as: